fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 Some questions we'll tackle: What have Americans eaten over time?
 Why?
 How much have immigration and regionalization mattered?
 How have food production, technology, and marketing practices changed eating habits?
 How have dietary and nutritional advice altered perceptions of food and cuisine over the 20th century?
 How have recent global industrial conglomerates shaped the idea of what constitutes American food?
 What can the future of American food learn from its past?

-## Student Learning Outcomes
+## Student Learning Objectives
-- Think and write critically about how various people at various times have discussed the concept of American food
+- Think critically about how various people at various times have discussed what to eat and why
 - Identify and appreciate the various drivers of change with respect to food production and consumption in America
-- Discuss and write critically about how attitudes toward food are influenced by shifting cultural, social, religious, scientific, and political values
+- Understand how attitudes toward food are influenced by shifting cultural, social, religious, scientific, and political values
 - Understand how different historians construct very different histories of American food and its significance